Saskatchewan Auto Insurance: Drive with Confidence

 This additional coverage can be purchased if you already have collision coverage under your Auto policy.

-If you cannot drive your car due to a covered accident or if the vehicle was stolen, you may be able to get coverage from your car insurance company.
-Many companies offer loss-of-use coverage, which will help you get into another vehicle while your vehicle is being repaired or replaced.
+If you are unable to drive your car due to a covered accident or if the vehicle is stolen, loss-of-use coverage will help pay for a rental vehicle while your vehicle is being repaired or replaced.

-Lastly, if you are renting a vehicle and it’s damaged during your rental period, you can apply for loss of use to cover downtime charges set by the rental company.
+Lastly, if you are renting a vehicle and it’s damaged during your rental period, you can apply loss-of-use to cover downtime charges set by the rental company.

 Standard auto insurance policies typically offer liability coverage ranging from $1 million to $5 million.